jmtcsngr/dalliance/npg_ranger/README.rst

 * User can add new **NPG Ranger** tracks using *NPG Ranger* option in add tracks menu
 * Works with Apache basic auth
+* Our reference are supported if they are in 2bit format (output from faToTwoBit)

 Pending
 -------